 “Freight Train” by Donald Crews is best reviewed by my son who loves it so much he “reads” it to us.
-This video was taken for grand parents far away but it was perfect for this post.
-Clearly proof of how many times we have read it, renewed it from the library and genuinely enjoy it as a family.
+Clearly, proof of how many times we have read it renewed it from the library and genuinely enjoy it as a family.

 “The Truck Book” by Harry McNaught is another favorite in our house, mostly because it has a forklift in it.
-There isn’t much of a story, instead it’s a collection of labeled illustrations.
+There isn’t much of a story, instead, it’s a collection of labeled illustrations.
 If your child is like mine and loves, no obsesses over things that move this is a fantastic book.
-I admit I get bored reading it even if my son doesn’t.
+I will admit that I get bored reading it even if my son doesn’t.
 To fight that boredom we play I spy and both of us are happy.

-“The Mighty Street Sweeper” by Patrick Moore is a rare book, it’s rare because it is a story about self esteem clothed in a truck book.
+“The Mighty Street Sweeper” by Patrick Moore is a rare book.
+It’s rare because it is a story about self-esteem clothed in a truck book.
 The street sweeper isn’t the biggest, the fastest or the most powerful truck but it’s still mighty and proud.
-I really like this book, we read it before nap and again before bed and I liked it even more the second time.
+I really like this book.
+We read it before nap and again before bed and I liked it even more the second time.
 The message about being happy with who you are is really touching.
 I liked that the book says that you don’t have to be the best at everything to still be proud of your hard work.
-My son really enjoyed this book as well and it was excited to read it again at bedtime.
+My son enjoyed this book as well and it was excited to read it again at bedtime.